electron/electron/docs/api/base-window.md

 ## Modal windows

-A modal window is a child window that disables parent window, to create a modal window, you have to set both `parent` and `modal` options:
+A modal window is a child window that disables parent window.
+To create a modal window, you have to set both the `parent` and `modal` options:

 ```js
 const { BaseWindow } = require('electron')